-Kaari was 41 closing up on 42 when she realized that she may never have her own children.
+Kaari was 35 closing up on 36 when she realized that she may never have her own children.
 Not a single child from her body.
 She had never been married, not for lack of mates, rather lack of interest in the institution of marriage.
 There had been relationships, both long and short and she had never taken contraceptives.
 Still, Kaari had never been pregnant, not even by mistake.
-Neither had she ever had an abortions, or a miscarriage.
+Neither had she ever had an abortion, or a miscarriage.
 Period had been late some months, or early other months – especially during travel or stressful periods of time.

 At such times, when periods were late, her heart jumped a beat, anticipation and longing took over.
 However, the periods came every month without fail.

 By the time Kaari turned 28 years old, the menstrual schedule had changed from the regular, well known 28 days, to 21 days.
 The hormones were unbalanced, she could tell by the number of times she cried that year.
 And the need to be alone came more often than ever before.
 Month after month, year after year, a silent infertility extended over time and space and no one could explain it.
 Kaari was more barren than most barren people, plants and animals.

 Some women seemed to get pregnant and miscarry.
 Others had children and were infertile when they wanted a 2nd or 3rd child.
 Still others did not want to have children – they chose to remain childless.